Weyl algebra: Quantization

 Thus, the Weyl algebra is a quantization of the symmetric algebra, which is essentially the same as the Moyal quantization (if for the latter one restricts to polynomial functions), but the former is in terms of generators and relations (considered to be differential operators) and the latter is in terms of a deformed multiplication.

+Stated in another way, let the Moyal star product be denoted $f \star g$, then the Weyl algebra is isomorphic to $(\mathbb C[x_1, \dots, x_n], \star)$.

 In the case of exterior algebras, the analogous quantization to the Weyl one is the Clifford algebra, which is also referred to as the orthogonal Clifford algebra.